 The following diagram is a different representation of the same information under Prerequisites.
+Note that Kitsap combines Intro to Leading on Bolts, Intro to Single Pitch Trad and Intro to Multi Pitch Trad into the Leading on Rock course.

-Note: Participation as rope lead on Basic Climbs is strongly encouraged, but not required.
+Note: Participation as rope lead on Mountaineers' Basic Climbs is strongly encouraged but not required.